 Fermilab supports the DOE's effort to advance GHG reduction at its facilities.
-In 2018 the laboratory submitted GHG emissions data to the department via DOE's Sustainability Dashboard.
+In 2019 the laboratory submitted GHG emissions data to the department via DOE's Sustainability Dashboard.
 GHGs are divided into three categories: Scope 1, 2, and 3.
 Scope 1 emissions are direct emissions from activities controlled by Fermilab (e.g., boilers, emergency generators, fleet vehicles, and fugitive emissions).
 Scope 2 emissions are indirect emissions and for Fermilab involve only purchased electricity.
 Scope 3 emissions are other indirect emissions such as employee air travel, electrical transmission and distribution losses, waste generation, ground travel, and employee commuting.

 A summary of Fermilab's emissions, including the 2008 baseline, are shown below.
-The performance status indicates that Fermilab has reduced Scope 1 and 2 emissions by 66.6% over the baseline year.
+The performance status indicates that Fermilab has reduced Scope 1 and 2 emissions by 62.5% over the baseline year.
 The consumption of electricity is Fermilab's dominant source of Scope 1 and 2 emissions.
-Scope 3 emissions were reduced by 44.1%
+Scope 3 emissions were reduced by 51%.

-Fermilab is committed to assist DOE in meeting reduction goals of 50% for Scopes 1 and 2, and 25% for Scope 3 by 2025.
+Fermilab is committed to assist DOE in meeting reduction goals for Scopes 1, 2 and 3.
 Fermilab intends to use Renewable Energy Certificates (RECs) based on our purchased power consumption as a primary mechanism to reduce Scope 2 emissions.